AusClimateService/npcp/reports/phase1/phase1_report.md

 for a different time period than the training period, which is a more difficult test (and also the typical application for bias correction methods).
 The projection task was included to see if the bias correction methods substantially modify the trend simulated by the models.
-Trend modification is a problem for many bias correction methods (find reference).
+Trend modification is a problem for many bias correction methods (e.g. [Zhang et al 2024](https://doi.org/10.1002/met.2204)).

 Since the ensemble of GCMs selected for dynamical downscaling by RCMs is only a subset of the full CMIP6 ensemble, some NPCP members are also interested in applying bias correction directly to GCM output.